-In order to receive Credit in ED2510:
+In order to receive Credit in ED2530:

-- 1. Students must successfully complete both placements of the field experience, as evidenced by: - a. handing in a timesheet signed by each mentor teacher attesting to the successful completion of practicum hours, - b. achieving a grade of at least 75% (B) on the observation journals, - 2.
-Attending a minimum of 22 of the 26 (A2) or 25 of the 29 (B2) class lectures.
-It is the student's responsibility to sign the attendance sheet at each lecture AND monitor their attendance (the attendance sheet will not be available after 8:40 each morning), and - 3.
+1. Students must successfully complete both placements of the field experience, as evidenced by:

+a. handing in a timesheet signed by each mentor teacher attesting to the successful completion of practicum hours,

+- b. achieving a grade of at least 75% (B) on the observation journals, - 2.
+Attending a minimum of 22 of the 26 (A3) or 23 of the 27 (B3/VC) class lectures.
+It is the stu- dent's responsibility to sign the attendance sheet at each lecture AND monitor their attendance (the attendance sheet will not be available after 8:40 each morning), - a.
+Submitting an acceptable journal entry outlining material covered for each class missed, and - 3.
 Achieving an overall grade of at least 75% (B).

-Important: ED2510 consists of three hours of in-class instructional seminar time each week and appropriate completion of field experience.
+Important: ED2530 consists of three hours of in-class instructional seminar time each week and appropriate completion of field experience.
 Failure to complete both the classroom and field experience portions will result in no credit.